2026 Men's European Volleyball Championship: Qualification

 Map of qualifiers for the 2026 Men's European Volleyball Championship:

 24 teams qualify for the championship.
 The four co-hosts and the eight best teams from the 2023 edition automatically progress (in the event that one of the best eight teams is also a co-host, the next best team will inherit their place).

 21 teams took part in qualification, with 12 spots on the line.
 The 21 teams were divided into seven groups of three, with the seven group winners plus the five best second place teams qualifying.
 The games were played in August 2024 and 2025.
-The groups were divided by the Serpentine system based off each teams' ranking.
+The groups were divided by the Serpentine system based on each teams' ranking.

 Of the 24 teams who qualified, 21 of them were present at the previous tournament.
 After not even entering qualification for the 2023 edition, Sweden qualified for the first time since 1993.
 Latvia and Slovakia returned after a one edition absence.

 Israel qualified on merit for the first time.
 Israel and Switzerland qualified for a second consecutive edition for the very first time.
 North Macedonia and Portugal continued their record appearance streaks with four.

 Of the non-qualifiers, Spain failed to qualify after qualifying for the previous four championships.
 Montenegro failed to advance after qualifying every time since their debut in 2019.
 Despite narrowly missing out on qualifying automatically, Croatia was winless in qualification and didn't manage to successfully qualify.